Scatman John

 John Paul Larkin (March 13, 1942 – December 3, 1999), known professionally under the alias Scatman John, was an American musician.
 A prolific jazz pianist and vocalist for several decades, he rose to prominence in 1994 through his fusion of scat singing and dance music.
 He recorded five albums, which were released between 1986 and 2001.

 In the United States and Europe, Larkin is recognized for his singles "Scatman (Ski-Ba-Bop-Ba-Dop-Bop)" and "Scatman's World".
-He achieved his greatest success in Japan, where his album Scatman's World (1995) sold over a million copies.
+He achieved his greatest success in Japan, where his album Scatman's World (1995) sold more than a million copies.
 Outside of his musical activities, he had deepened exchanges with stuttering organizations and established the Scatland Foundation in 1996 with the purpose of furthering research of and educating the public on stuttering.
 Larkin was a recipient of the American Speech–Language–Hearing Association's Annie Glenn Award for outstanding service to the stuttering community and a posthumous inductee to the National Stuttering Association Hall of Fame.

 Early life

-Larkin was born in El Monte, California.
+John Paul Larkin was born on March 13, 1942, at the Stanley Hospital in El Monte, California.
 He had a prominent stutter by the time he learned to speak.
 This stutter contributed to his emotionally traumatic childhood.
 At age twelve, he began to learn the piano and was introduced to the art of scat singing two years later through records by Ella Fitzgerald and Louis Armstrong, among others.
 The piano provided him with a means of artistic expression to compensate for his speech difference, and he "hid behind [the] piano because [he] was scared to speak."

 Musical career

+Larkin began making jazz music in the 1970s.
 His first known performance on a studio album was in 1981 on the album Animal Sounds by Sam Phipps.
-In 1986, he released the self-titled album John Larkin on the Transition label.
-This album was produced by John himself, along with Marcia Larkin.
+In 1986, he released the self-titled album John Larkin, on the Transition label, which he co-produced with Marcia Larkin.
 It featured Joe Farrell on saxophone.